Here are some tools that might help you make your film

 Post Production - Everything between production and creating a final master copy

-We've compiled a selection of free video editors that range from the quite simple to use (iMovie and Windows Movie Maker) to the open source and more in depth (LightWorks).
+We've compiled a selection of free video editors that range from the quite simple to use (Shotcut and iMovie) to the open source and more in depth (LightWorks).
 Consider your editing skills and choose one that most suits your level.
 We have also provided links to video tutorials or user guides where possible.
-Looking at these might help make it easier to chose one.
+Looking at these might help make it easier to choose one.

 Editing on a Smartphone?